Orphan Drug designation eligibility criteria

 - a previously unregistered medicine

-A medicine, including vaccines or in vivo diagnostic agents, may be eligible for Orphan Drug designation if all four orphan criteria in the table below are satisfied.
+A medicine, including vaccines or in vivo diagnostic agents, may be eligible for orphan drug designation if all orphan criteria in the table below are satisfied (regulation 16J of the Therapeutic Goods Regulations 1990 (the Regulations)).
 In addition to the standard orphan designation, a pathway to seek orphan designation for new dosage form medicines is available.
-Eligibility for new dosage form medicines is intended to provide an incentive to sponsors to register medicines on the Australian register of Therapeutic Goods (ARTG) that introduce a new dosage form that would not be financially viable in the absence of a TGA fee waiver.
+Eligibility for new dosage form medicines is intended to provide an incentive to sponsors to register medicines on the Australian Register of Therapeutic Goods (ARTG) that introduce a new dosage form that would not be financially viable in the absence of a TGA fee waiver.
 An example of a new dosage form medicine is a new oral liquid dose form (e.g. a syrup), where a tablet is already registered.

 lack of financial viability